2018 Indian Super League final

-The 2018 Indian Super League Cup Final was a football match between Bengaluru and Chennaiyin, played on 17 March 2018, at the Sree Kanteerava Stadium in Bangalore.
+The 2018 Indian Super League final was a football match between Bengaluru and Chennaiyin, played on 17 March 2018, at the Sree Kanteerava Stadium in Bangalore.
 The match was a culmination of the 2017–18 Indian Super League, the fourth season of one of the top professional football leagues in India.
 Chennaiyin won the match, defeating Bengaluru 3–2.
 Hero of the Match Maílson Alves scored a brace for Chennaiyin while Raphael Augusto scored their third goal.
 Bengaluru's Sunil Chhetri originally gave his side the lead with his ninth minute goal while Miku scored their consolation in second half stoppage-time.

 Chennaiyin managed to qualify for the finals after finishing in second during the regular season.
 They then defeated Goa over two legs, 4–1, in the semi-finals.
 Bengaluru qualified for the finals after finishing at the top of the regular season table.
 They then defeated Pune City during the semi-finals tie, 3–1.
 Prior to the finals, Chennaiyin and Bengaluru played each other twice during the season, with both sides winning the away fixtures against each other.